govau/cga-docs/docs/usage/advanced/zero_downtime_deploys.md

 This file will:

-1. Create a `host` at app-name.digital.gov.au.
+1. Create a `host` at app-name.apps.staging.digital.gov.au.
 This is where you can view your application
 2. Create two applications: `app-name-blue` and `app-name-green`

 Users will route to either app-name-green or app-name-blue when they visit `host`